 Fieldwork is often a compulsory aspect of a course, but can be voluntary, especially if there is a financial contribution on behalf of the student.
-CMA compliance now requires that any additional costs for fieldwork are noted on the course database.
+Competition and Markets Authority (CMA) compliance now requires that any additional costs for fieldwork are noted in the course descriptor.

-Fieldwork is a key tool in experiential learning, giving students the opportunity to collect data and test hypotheses in the real world, whilst dealing with real world problems created by the situation.
+Fieldwork is a key tool in experiential learning, giving students the opportunity to collect data and test hypotheses in the real world, whilst dealing with authentic problems created by the situation.
 This active learning promotes student engagement and retention.

 Fieldwork experience can enhance a student’s employability and opportunities on graduation.
 Archaeologists often have the opportunity to participate in archaeological digs during their university career (UG and PG), which helps towards completing their Archaeological Skills Passport, noting the hands-on skills and analysis they have completed in the field (see link below).

 Effective planning is essential to ensure that fieldwork is inclusive.
 It can be expensive, so it is beneficial to identify cost-effective locations to ensure the greatest learning potential.
 Planning a good fieldwork experience is about first understanding the learning outcomes for the event, and ensuring that these address both knowledge and content, as well as skills development.
 Once the learning outcomes have been established, then developing a plan for the fieldwork is crucial.
 We recommend a variety of activities during the trip, each addressing a learning outcome.
 Time for formative assessment and reflection is also important.